Contact the us To Set Up A Free Consultation: (773) 554-3817

 The Differences Between the Liens and Mortgages

 Obtaining the best possible outcome with the least amount of liability for the homeowner should always be the top priority for any short sale service provider.
 In order to accomplish this, both the homeowner and their agents must know the difference between a 1st mortgage, true 2nd mortgage, and a home equity line of credit (HELOC).
 This is important for determining how to structure and negotiate your deal properly with the bank(s).
 Every short sale deal is different and utilizing the correct negotiation strategies and tactics is key to obtaining the least amount of liability as possible for the homeowner.
+Going through a short sale process might be a hustle free however getting a mortgage, fha loan after the short sale might be harder depends on a lender.

 Foreclosure is the legal process by which a lender attempts to recover the amount owed on a defaulted loan by taking ownership of and selling the mortgaged property.
 Typically, default is triggered when a borrower misses a specific number of monthly payments, but it can also happen when the borrower fails to meet other terms in the mortgage document.